 At Lanyon Bowdler solicitors we have a no-surprise approach to costs.
 We offer fixed fees and pay as you go arrangements, in addition to the traditional hourly charging rate approach, so you can tailor your costs to suit your personal circumstances.

-Give us a call or complete our online enquiry form to see how we can help.
+Give us a call or complete our online enquiry form to see how our Family Law Solicitors can help you.
 We have offices in Telford, Shrewsbury, Oswestry, Ludlow, Bromyard and Hereford as well as meeting rooms in Conwy, North Wales, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands and beyond.

 A private company limited by shares, being owned by a married couple and thei...